elshaw82/100daysofcode/README.md

 **Thoughts**: Having an off day today!
 Back to it tomorrow.
 I'm happy I managed to a do a little bit of coding at least!

 **Link(s) to work**: Studying, some practice exercises and quizzes today.

+### Day 20: May 14, 2020

+**Today's Progress**: Worked through another exercise today - click outside modal.
+I was following along but got a bit lost!
+So I decided to go back to some work from the other day and add some missing media queries, followed by some JavaScript quizzes.

+**Thoughts**: I knew it wouldn't help to sit and get frustrated with the project, better to look at it with fresh eyes tomorrow!

+**Link(s) to work**: CSS, some practice exercises and quizzes today.

+### Day 21: May 15, 2020

+**Today's Progress**: I went back to yesterday's exercise and fixed the issue within 2 minutes!
+(I hadn't defined a variable.)
+Sometimes it's good to come back to work with fresh eyes!

+**Thoughts**: It feels good to overcome an obstacle (even a really obvious one!)

+**Link(s) to work**: Completed the exercise.